-Feelings on the semi-formal dress code vary significantly from person to person.
+Feelings about the semi-formal dress code vary significantly between each person.

 Some men are thrilled at the prospect of semi-formal attire.
 It means they don’t have to don a tuxedo and feel stiff all evening.

 Some loath seeing those dreaded words on an invitation.
-They wonder what exactly it is; worrying about interpreting this style completely wrong and looking witless.
+They wonder what it is, worrying about interpreting this style completely wrong and looking witless.

 If you fall in the second category, I can help you brush up on today’s definition of what precisely semi-formal means.